 No College So Close to Home Can Take You So Far

-Whether you want to complete your bachelor’s degree, get more education to advance or change your career, pursue a personal interest, take prerequisites for graduate school, or earn a master’s degree, The Evergreen State College can help.
+Whether you want to complete your bachelor’s degree, get more education to advance or change your career, pursue a personal interest, take prerequisites for graduate school, or earn a master’s degree, The Evergreen State College (has something to offer?)

 Evergreen is a public college in Olympia that offers both undergraduate and graduate degree programs.
 We’re nationally recognized for educational innovation, environmental stewardship, and active, collaborative learning—and we’re just down the road from where you live.

 What makes Evergreen innovative?
 In small classes, we offer real-life, hands-on learning that gives you the skills and knowledge you need to succeed.
 You select the classes that best fit your interests and goals.
 There are no predetermined majors or required courses.
 You learn at your pace, on your schedule, in the way that works best for you.
-In addition, our dedicated Academic Advising counselors and your faculty work with you to tailor a learning plan that fits your goals.
+We could delete the last sentence and not hurt the meaning.
+In addition, our dedicated academic advisors and faculty work with you to tailor a learning plan that fits your goals.
+The graduate curriculum offers relevant courses and practical opportunities to prepare you for professional work in the environment, public administration, and education.

 Real College for Grown-Ups

 Evergreen is ideal for busy adult learners seeking personal or professional development.
-Our full-time, part-time, and evening and weekend courses give you flexible scheduling options that make it easier to attend college while balancing work, family, and other commitments.
-And our campus is within easy reach of downtown Olympia, Lacey, and South Pierce County.
+For undergraduates, our full-time, part-time, and evening and weekend courses give you flexible scheduling options that make it easier to attend college while balancing work, family, and other commitments.
+And our campus is within easy reach of downtown Olympia, Lacey, South Pierce County(how about easy reach of South Sound Communities?), Lewis County, and Mason County (or just surrounding counties).
+In addition, our Master of Environmental Studies and Master of Public Administration degrees offer evening and weekend classes to allow you to advance your career without quitting your job.

-You’ll find Evergreen’s Evening and Weekend Studies (EWS) classes filled with students just like you, because we’re committed to welcoming and serving individuals from all walks of life: working people, people with family obligations, military members, and veterans, in a wide range of ages.
+You’ll find Evergreen’s Evening and Weekend Studies (EWS) undergraduate (how about if we just say evening and weekend classes?
+That would cover grad and undergrad.
+If we say undergrad, it suggests that grad classes are NOT people like you.)classes filled with students just like you, because we’re committed to welcoming and serving individuals from all walks of life: working people, people with family obligations, military members, and veterans, in a wide range of ages.
 Every student brings unique experiences that enrich our learning community.

 More Education for Your Money

-If you have knowledge and life experience that’s equivalent to college learning, you may be able to earn credit toward your degree through our Prior Learning from Experience (PLE) program, saving both money and time in getting your degree.
-We also have a generous transfer policy that accepts credit from other regionally accredited institutions.
+If you have knowledge and life experience that’s equivalent to college learning, you may be able to earn credit toward your bachelor’s degree through our Prior Learning from Experience (PLE) program, saving both money and time in getting your degree.
+We also have a generous undergraduate transfer policy that accepts credit from other regionally accredited institutions.
 Best of all, Evergreen is a bargain for Washington residents, with lower tuition and fees than most other colleges in the Northwest, public or private.

 Best For Military Service Members and Veterans